 - Your vital signs should always be monitored during your procedure.

-Contact San Antonia Oral Surgery for More Information!
+Contact San Antonio Oral Surgery for More Information!

-Dr. Jeffrey Wert provides gentle dentistry, offering personalized comfort tailored to each patient’s needs.
+Dr. Wert and Dr. Long provide gentle dentistry, offering personalized comfort tailored to each patient’s needs.
 Schedule a consultation with our oral surgeon and ask about sedation-assisted services to help you get the essential dental care you need to maintain a healthy and functioning smile.
 Call our office today!